mufana/mufana.github.io/_posts/2017-08-08-Jenkins-Slack.md

 * Firewall up & running.
 * Eventlogs for specific events.

 If each of these checks pass with an [OK], a notification is send to Slack.

+### Why Slack

+* First it makes my life a little easier.
+A simple message in Slack is far better then me having to read a dozen logfiles or eMails.
+* It keeps things transparent.
+Anyone who's a member of the Slack Channel can read the messages.
+* It's great for keeping track of the 'history'.
+Searching Slack is way better then searching logfiles or eMails.

 ### Another use case